Inferno (1980 film): Critical response

 Initial critical response was fairly muted.
 Several reviewers expressed disappointment, comparing the film unfavorably to the much more bombastic Suspiria.
 In a review that was later reprinted in McDonagh's critically acclaimed Broken Mirrors/Broken Minds: The Dark Dreams of Dario Argento (1994), Variety said Inferno was a "lavish, no-holds-barred witch story whose lack of both logic and technical skill are submerged in the sheer energy of the telling", then complained that the film "fails mainly because it lacks restraint in setting up the terrifying moment, using close-ups and fancy camera angles gratuitously and with no relevance to the story."
+Tim Radford of The Guardian wrote: "This badly-dubbed sequel offers the mixture as before without the style or economy of its predecessor.
+Buckets of full frontal gore, spooky interiors, an idiotic narrative and a risible script: a shambles of a film in all senses."

 Reviewing the film during its brief theatrical release in 1986, Nina Darnton of The New York Times noted, "The movie's distinguishing feature is not the number or variety of horrible murders, but the length of time it takes for the victims to die.
 This is a technique that may have been borrowed from Italian opera, but without the music, it loses some of its panache.
 The film ... is shot in vivid colors, at some striking angles, and the background music is Verdi rather than heavy metal.
 But the script and acting are largely routine."
 However, Cinefantastique described the film as "the stuff of all our worst dreams and nightmares and a tour de force from Italian director Dario Argento ...
 Inferno brings his personal redefinition of the genre close to perfection."